awsdocs/aws-kms-developer-guide/doc_source/services-dynamodb.md

 ## Monitoring DynamoDB Interaction with AWS KMS<a name="dynamodb-cmk-trail"></a>

-If you use an [AWS managed CMK](concepts.md#aws-managed-cmk) to protect your DynamoDB tables, you can use AWS CloudTrail logs to track the requests that DynamoDB sends to AWS KMS on your behalf\.
+If you use a [customer managed CMK](concepts.md#customer-cmk) or an [AWS managed CMK](concepts.md#aws-managed-cmk) to protect your DynamoDB tables, you can use AWS CloudTrail logs to track the requests that DynamoDB sends to AWS KMS on your behalf\.

 The `GenerateDataKey`, `Decrypt`, and `CreateGrant` requests are discussed in this section\.
-In addition, if you use an AWS managed CMK for encryption at rest, DynamoDB uses a [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation to determine whether an `aws/dynamodb` CMK exists in the account and region\.
+In addition, DynamoDB uses a [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation to determine whether the CMK you selected exists in the account and region\.
 It also uses a [RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html) operation to remove a grant when you delete a table\.

 **GenerateDataKey**
 When you enable encryption at rest on a table, DynamoDB creates a unique table key\.
 It sends a *[GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html)* request to AWS KMS that specifies the CMK for the table\.
 The event that records the `GenerateDataKey` operation is similar to the following example event\.
 The user is the DynamoDB service account\.
-The parameters include the Amazon Resource Name \(ARN\) of the AWS managed CMK, a key specifier that requires a 256\-bit key, and the [encryption context](#dynamodb-encryption-context) that identifies the table and the AWS account\.
+The parameters include the Amazon Resource Name \(ARN\) of the CMK, a key specifier that requires a 256\-bit key, and the [encryption context](#dynamodb-encryption-context) that identifies the table and the AWS account\.

 ```
 {